Semiring systems arising from hyperrings: Hypersystems

-The latter result shows in particular that the negation of a hyperring is a negation map iff the reversibility condition holds, and \Cref{reversibility2} of \Cref{reversibility} shows that both conditions follow from the other properties of a hyperring.
-Hyperrings or hyperfields provide a special case of systems via the following more precise statement of \cite[Theorem~3.21]{Row21}:
+The latter result shows in particular that the negation of a hyperring is a negation map iff the reversibility condition holds, and \Cref{reversibility2} of \Cref{reversibility} shows that both conditions follow from the other properties of a hyperring. \begin{rem} Any multiplicative map $f:\mfrak{Hp}\to \mfrak{Hp}'$ extends to a bibimodule multiplicative map $ \nsets (\Hy)\to \nsets (\Hy')$, given by $f(S) = \{ f(s): s\in S\},$ which restricts to a bimodule multiplicative map $f:\overline{\mfrak{Hp}}\to \overline{\mfrak{Hp}'}$.
+We make this identification without further mention. \end{rem}